 grew up with a strong love of nature and gardening further enhanced by working on farms.
 His passion for plants, sustainable agriculture, and PermaCulture brought him to Harlequin’s Gardens, where he is thrilled to be among people who share his values.
 Alexander loves to help others and feels that gardening is a great way to see and understand the need for a partnership of mutual nurturing with nature.

-originals hails from El Salvador, but has been a mainstay at Harlequin’s for 14 years–propagating, potting up and keeping our plants beautiful.
-Back in El Salvador he has a coffee farm with cows and other animals, as well as a loving wife.
+originally hails from El Salvador, but has been a mainstay at Harlequin’s for 14 years – propagating, potting up and keeping our plants beautiful.
+Back in El Salvador he has a coffee farm with cows and other animals.
 Alfredo grew up on his grandfather’s dairy farm where he began learning to take care of plants and animals, and we feel blessed his skills grace us now.

 loves the chance to help Harlequin’s Gardens Wholesale customers learn about plants right for Colorado.
 She is grateful for all she is learning in return from her colleagues and customers at Harlequin’s.
 A long-time teacher and advocate for organic gardening methods, Ann also has interests in regenerative agriculture and gardening to nourish the living soil; tap-dancing; cooking nourishing whole grain food; sleeping; and (ahem) accounting.